Sillybutts/LowHardwareTCU/README.md

 All STLs were exported in print orientation.
 The F3D and STEP source files are also provided.

-Print the barrel, SCAR, priming bars, U channels, and ramrod at 100% infill, 5 walls.
+Print the barrel, SCAR, priming bars, U channels, ramrod, PTlining, and PTshell at 100% infill, 5 walls.
 Everything else can be done at 10% 5 walls.

 ## Misc.